Blog

 Initiate Academic Collaboration

-Available for international research partnerships, speaking engagements, and policy advisory roles regarding socio-ecological systems and coastal community survival.
+Available for international research partnerships, speaking engagements, and policy advisory roles in socio-ecological systems and coastal community resilience.